 - Backup Batteries & Surge Protectors – Many home offices have these below the desk to plug all the electronics into.
 These backup batteries allow electronics to be shut down properly in case of an electric outage.
 They are very useful if you are working on the computer and the lights go out.
 They are relatively heavy due to the battery inside.
 That can be scrapped with your local scrap yard for a few dollars.

-- Laptops – A common item that is scrapped in electronic scrap, is laptops.
+- Laptops – A common item that is scrapped in electronic scrap, are laptops.
 Sometimes scrap yards require those recycling laptops to remove the batteries, so be sure to check with your yard before bringing your in.
-Also some scrap yards may not take electronics at all, so be sure to check with them before heading in.
+Also, some scrap yards may not take electronics at all, so be sure to check with them before heading in.

 - Desktop Towers – A common electronic item scrapped is the desktop computer towers.
 They generally weigh 10-20 pounds and can be worth some good money if you bring them to your scrap yard.
 Similar to the laptops, be sure to check with your scrap yard if they accept them before bringing them in.
 Also if you feel like making some extra money on them, you can take them apart for the components inside.